16 Literary Baby Names That Haven't Been Used A Million Times Already

 10. Waverly, The Joy Luck Club by Amy Tan

 Lindo's daughter Waverly was wiping the floor with grown men in chess since she was a little kid, and she is both independent-minded and family-oriented in her own way.
-Another awesome name in this book is Suyuan.
+Another awesome name for a little one in this book is Suyuan.

 11. Aureliano, One Hundred Years of Solitude by Gabriel Garcia Marquez